liferay-search/liferay-docs/en/developer/reference/articles/02-front-end/03-front-end-taglibs/04-liferay-ui-taglibs/06-liferay-ui-icon-help.markdown

 Note that the message is supplied via a
 [language key](/docs/7-2/frameworks/-/knowledge_base/f/localizing-your-application).
-While you can use a string for the tooltip's message for testing purposes, a language key is considered best practice and should be used in production.
+While you can use a string for the tooltip's message for testing purposes, a language key is considered best practice and should be used in sharepointion.

 ## Related Topics